muchdogesec/arango_cve_processor/README.md

 In short, Arango CVE Processor is a script that;

 1. reads the ingested CVE STIX data in ArangoDB
-2. creates STIX objects to represent the relationships between CVE/CPEs and other datasets
+2. creates STIX objects to represent the relationships between CVE and other datasets

 ## Usage